Spandan-Madan/generalization_to_OOD_category_viewpoint_combinations/README.md

     a.
 Impact of increasing data diversity on out-of-distribution (OOD) performance: [LINK](https://github.com/Spandan-Madan/generalization_to_OOD_category_viewpoint_cominations/blob/main/demos/increasing_in_distribution_combinations.ipynb)

     b.
 Performance of `Separate` vs `Shared` architectures on in-distribution and OOD performance: [LINK](https://github.com/Spandan-Madan/generalization_to_OOD_category_viewpoint_cominations/blob/main/demos/separate_vs_shared.ipynb)

     c.
 Analyzing role of Neural Specialization in facilitating generalization: [LINK](https://github.com/Spandan-Madan/generalization_to_OOD_category_viewpoint_cominations/blob/main/demos/neural_activity.ipynb)

 4. TRAINING:
-# Findings

-Our key findings are as follows:

-- For a constant dataset size, increasing data diversity makes the task more challenging, as reflected in the deteriorating in-distribution perfor- mance.
-Yet, increasing data diversity substantially improves performance on OOD combi- nations.

-- Stark contrast in in-distribution and OOD performances: Separate architectures significantly outperform shared ones on OOD combinations, eventhough they can lead to marginal drop in in-distribution performance.
-Thus, the belief that Shared architectures outperform Separate ones when tasks are synergistic should be revisited (Caruana, 1997), as their relative performance strongly depends on whether the test sample is in-distribution or OOD.

-- Neural specialization (proposed in our paper) facilitates generalization to OOD combinations for multi-task prediction of category and viewpoint prediction.
-We show the emergence of two types of neurons, one driving OOD generalization for category, and the other for view- point.
-This corresponds to neurons selective to a category and invariant to viewpoint, and vice versa.
-We show that the CNN generalization behavior trends correlates with the degree of specialization of the neurons.

 # Datasets